MicrosoftDocs/memdocs/memdocs/intune/protect/windows-driver-updates-overview.md

   Installing drivers with older versions than those already present on a device isn't possible through driver update management.

-### What is the WUfB-DS synchronization frequency?
+### What is the Windows Autopatch synchronization frequency?

-- Intune to WUfB-DS syncs run each day, and you can use the *Sync* option to run a synchronization on demand.
+- Intune to Windows Autopatch syncs run each day, and you can use the *Sync* option to run a synchronization on demand.
 The time to complete a synchronization depends on the device information involved but should usually take only a few minutes to complete.

-  Devices sync with the WUfB-DS service each day when the device runs a Windows Update scan.
+  Devices sync with the Windows Autopatch service each day when the device runs a Windows Update scan.

 ### What drivers are available to be managed?